REGISTER FOR 2022 COURSES - https://redcap.barwonhealth.org.au/redcap/surveys/?s=HFCWXYN9FX

-The initial 2021 course dates are below, please contact CET@barwonhealth.org.au to register interest or ask for details.
+The 2022 course dates are below, please contact CET@barwonhealth.org.au to register interest or ask for details.

 - The Core iValidate course runs over 2 days with a blend of eLearning modules to complete in your own time, and 2 x 5 hours webinars.
 The communication skills for engaging with patients with life limiting illness are taught through real life scenarios, video and participants’ own experiences.
 Participants need to complete all components of the blended program to obtain recognition for CPD or college competency.

 - Duration: 13 hours total.
 11 hours webinar, 2 hours online content.

 2. Thursday 17th & 24th February

 5. Thursday 3rd & 10th November

 Life-limiting illness can be defined using objective indicators such as the UK Gold Standard Framework (GSF), and the Supportive and Palliative Care Indicators Tool (SPICT).
 The goal of these indicators is to aid the identification of patients in or approaching the last year of life, to aid the delivery of patient-centred care.
 Overall patients can be classified into a clinical trajectory group of cancer, organ system failure, frailty/comorbidity/dementia, or no LLI.
 These classifications have been tested and used extensively in community and hospital based settings.

 Over the last 5 years we have collected data on over 2000 patients in UHG, looking at trajectory of survival, and evidence of discussions about care, for patients with and without life limiting illness (LLI).

 - At least a third of patients in UHG, or referred to ICU, have a life limiting illness

 - The clinical trajectories of cancer, frailty, or organ failure, reliably identify patients with a high one-year mortality.
 Patients without a LLI have excellent outcomes.